- Research paper: Predicting intention to adopt solar technology in Canada: The role of knowledge, public engagement

 - Citizen Jury video on the future of New Brunswick’s electrical grid

-- Learning (or living) to love the landscapes of hydroelectricity in Canada: Eliciting local perspectives on the Mactaquac Dam via headpond boat tours.
+- Academic paper: Learning (or living) to love the landscapes of hydroelectricity in Canada: Eliciting local perspectives on the Mactaquac Dam via headpond boat tours.

 Ensuring a sustainable energy future involves technical complexity, but some of the biggest challenges are social: such transitions call for new politics, investment, cultural norms, and landscapes.
 Public knowledge about, and support for, energy alternatives remains quite low.
 Energy development proposals are polarized and disconnected from discussions of overall energy mix and conservation measures.
 Yet together, we must create a new sense of what is needed, desirable and possible for Canada’s energy future, and map a way to get there.
 Social understanding is critical to making the transition successfully and democratically.
 This research contributes to energy transition by building on wide-ranging social science research methods, focusing on sites of energy production across Canada.